kercre123/victor/docs/architecture/physical_vs_sim.md

 In the animation and engine processes, this separation is done on a per-hardware component basis with a class dedicated to each.
 For example, the animation process's interface to the face display is defined by [`faceDisplay.h`](../../animProcess/src/cozmoAnim/faceDisplay/faceDisplay.h).
 The simulated implementation is defined by [`faceDisplayImpl_mac.cpp`](../../animProcess/src/cozmoAnim/faceDisplay/faceDisplayImpl_mac.cpp) while the physical version is defined by by [`faceDisplayImpl_vicos.cpp`](../../animProcess/src/cozmoAnim/faceDisplay/faceDisplayImpl_vicos.cpp)

-### `#ifdef SIMULATOR`
+### `#ifdef MACOSX`

-The `SIMULATOR` macro is sometimes used in areas where logic between simulation and physical differs, but does not warrant an entirely separate class or file.
+The `MACOSX` macro is used in areas where logic between simulation and physical differs, but does not warrant an entirely separate class or file.

+### `#ifdef WEBOTS`

+The `WEBOTS` macro is used in areas where logic specifics to WEBOTS resides, but does not warrant an entirely separate class or file.

 ### Webots Tests